Bandwidth vs Throughput: Understanding the Key Differences in Networking

 Bits and Bytes

-Storage capacity like hard disks and USBs is normally measured in units of kilobytes, megabytes, and gigabytes.
-In this type of usage, K represents a multiplier of 1,024 units of capacity.
+Storage capacity, such as that of hard disks and USBs, is usually measured in units of kilobytes, megabytes, and gigabytes.
+K represents a multiplier of 1,024 capacity units in this type of usage.
 The following table defines the mathematics behind these terms:

 Throughput

 The measurement of the transfer of a bit across the media over a given period is called throughput.
-It is a measure of how many units of information a system can process in a given amount of time.
+It measures how many information units a system can process in a given time.
 Due to some factors, it generally does not match the specified bandwidth in physical layer implementations.
 Many factors manipulate it, including the following:

 - The type of traffic